GFA-spec/GFA-spec/GFA2-spec.md

 before the first symbol.
 The tokens that generate descriptor lines are \<header\>, \<multi\>,
 \<simple\>, \<fragment\>, \<edge\>, and \<gap\>.
 Any line that does not begin with a recognized code (i.e. H, S, F, E, or G) can be ignored.
-This will allow users to have additional descriptor lines specific to their special process.
+This will allow users to have additional descriptor lines specific to their special processes.
 Moreover, the suffix of any GFA2 descriptor line may contain any number of user-specific SAM tags which are ignored by software designed to support the core standard.
 These user-specific tags must occur after any of the optional SAM tags in the core specification above